marcteys/Uduino/Readme.md

 ### Working with external libraries

-Unlike other Unity/Arduino plugins  using Firmata, Uduino is compatible with any other Arduino libraries !
+Unlike other Unity/Arduino plugins, Uduino is compatible with any other Arduino libraries !
 Example below with Arduino's `Servo` library.

-#### Servo.cs (Unity)

 ####Servo.ino (Arduino)
 ```arduino